kodekloudhub/community-faq/README.md

 Any national or state government issued photo ID where the name exactly matches the name you gave when registering for the exam.
 If your primary ID is in a language that uses non-Latin characters (e.g. Arabic, Greek, Hindi, Russian etc.), then you must provide an additional form of ID that has your name as written in English.

+Your ID must not be expired.

 Please carefully read [Exam ID requirements](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-are-the-id-requirements-to-take-the-exam).

+* Students have reported that Indian [Aadhar cards](https://uidai.gov.in/en/) are sufficient.
+* Drivers License is usually sufficient (definitely works in UK).
+* Passport is always sufficent.

 ### Issues with launching the exam